 I can’t imagine any form of productivity happening if any one of these three elements is missing.
 Maybe one or more spheres could be added to represent additional elements, but the three shown above seem to be the absolute minimum necessary to define Productivity.
 Therefore, a healthy interaction among people, processes, and technology can all conspire together to drive productivity.
 It is the collective responsibility of those who contribute individually within an organization to ensure their daily activities fall within that sweet spot as they optimize company productivity.
 They should also strive to understand that productivity is continually influenced by organizational agility and more so by the customer’s lifestyle.

-It is the collective responsibility of those who contribute individually within an organization to ensure their daily activites fall within that sweet spot as they optimize company productivity.
+It is the collective responsibility of those who contribute individually within an organization to ensure their daily activities fall within that sweet spot as they optimize company productivity.

 I have several examples of why I believe Productivity is a truism, something that can stand the test of time.
 Let’s start with a complicated and multi-person effort that showcases just how productive a team of people can be when they’re working together.
 Take the launching of a jet fighter off the deck of an aircraft carrier.

-To see if the Productivity truism can stand the test of time, let’s take people, process, and technology back 10,000 years to the beginning of agriculture and farming.
+To see if the Productivity truism can stand the test of time, let’s take people, processes, and technology back 10,000 years to the beginning of agriculture and farming.

 The Egyptian drawing above of early agriculture shows how people (farmers), process (plowing the earth and sowing seeds), and technology (a rudimentary plow) work together to be productive.
 One might consider this image to be high-tech for the era, due to the addition of an Ox to increase productivity.